fleetdm/fleet/handbook/digital-experience/security.md

-1. If the requester still has access to GitHub and/or Slack, they [ask for help](https://fleetdm.com/handbook/business-operations#intake).
-For non-urgent requests, please prefer filing an issue with the business operations team.
-If they do not have access, they can contact their manager or a teammate over the phone via voice or texting, and they will [ask for help](https://fleetdm.com/handbook/business-operations#intake) on behalf of the requester.
+1. If the requester still has access to GitHub and/or Slack, they [ask for help](https://fleetdm.com/handbook/digital-experience#contact-us).
+For non-urgent requests, please prefer filing an issue with the Digital Experience team.
+If they do not have access, they can contact their manager or a teammate over the phone via voice or texting, and they will [ask for help](https://fleetdm.com/handbook/digital-experience#contact-us) on behalf of the requester.
 2. The recoverer identifies the requester through a live video call.
 * If the recoverer does not know the requester well enough to positively identify them visually, the